andimachovec/Peggy/README.md

 # Peggy

-A board game for Haiku inspired by Boggle(tm).
+A board game for Haiku inspired by Mastermind(tm).

 ![Screenshot](./screenshot.png)